 Figure 4: General view on the left and central plan on the right of the DEM model of the feeder.
 [2]

-The DEM analysis of the feeder indicated the equipment's operating speeds for some of the different material conditions that are processed by the equipment, and a suitable type of operation is indicated for each material variation handled.
+Consequently, the DEM analysis of the feeder identified the equipment’s operating speeds for some of the various material conditions processed by the equipment, with a suitable operating mode specified for each variation in the material handled.

-As a result, the values obtained are in line with the proposal to repower the mobile crushing unit and serve as a reference for operating the equipment.
+Thus, the values obtained are consistent with the proposal to upgrade the mobile crushing unit and serve as a reference for operating the equipment.

 - Intermediate kick